RazrFalcon/svgdom/README.md

 ### Performance

 There will be no comparisons with other XML parsers since they do not parse SVG data.
-And no comparisons with other SVG parsers, since there are no such\*.
+And no comparisons with other SVG parsers, since there are no such.

 Note that most of the time is spent during string to number and number to string conversion.